 Annette K. confirms:

 "The bedding ensures a dry and clean barn climate, which has significantly improved the health and well-being of our pigs.
-The smell is far less – STALLKRAFT is an indispensable part of our barn care."
+The smell is much less – STALLKRAFT is an indispensable part of our barn care."

 And Reinhard P.: